 The Company capitalizes certain legal, professional accounting, and other third-party fees associated with equity financings such as the Business Combination as deferred offering costs until such financings are consummated.
 After consummation of the equity financings, these costs are recorded in stockholders' deficit as a reduction of proceeds generated as a result of the offering.
-The Company recorded deferred offering costs of \$2,048,530 as a reduction to the Business Combination proceeds into additional paid-in capital during the first quarter of 2023.
-The Company recorded \$7,578,000 as a component of other income/(expense) in its condensed consolidated statements of operations as the amounts were in excess of the proceeds generated as a result of the Business Combination.
+The Company recorded deferred offering costs of \$2.0 million as a reduction to the Business Combination proceeds into additional paid-in capital during the first quarter of 2023.
+The Company recorded \$7.6 million as a component of other income (expense) in its condensed consolidated statements of operations for the six months ended June 30, 2023, as the amounts were in excess of the proceeds generated as a result of the Business Combination.